Plastic Surgeons vs. Cosmetic Surgeons

 Education & Training

-A Plastic Surgeon has a minimum of 7 – 8 years of post-graduate training and exams after qualifying with a medical degree, following up to 6 years of medical school – before he or she can qualify as a Plastic Surgeon.
+A Plastic Surgeon has a minimum of seven to eight years of post-graduate training and exams after qualifying with a medical degree, following up to six years of medical school – before he or she can qualify as a Plastic Surgeon.

 Similar post-medical school education and experience ensues before a Doctor is admitted to the Society of Plastic and Reconstructive Surgeons of Thailand, and can become a Fellow of the Royal College of Surgeons, Thailand.
 It is not possible for a ‘Cosmetic Surgeon’ to gain employment conducting cosmetic surgery in any of our JCI-accredited Hospitals and Aesthetic Centres in Thailand.
 All of CosMediTour’s Surgeons in Thailand who perform cosmetic surgery procedures are fully trained and qualified Plastic and Reconstructive Surgeons.